mlmaster1995/Flume_Kafka_StructureStream_ELT_Updated/README.md

 * [Contact](#contact)

 ### About The Project
-This project is updated from [Stream Data Pipeline with Flume Kafka StructureStream](https://github.com/mlmaster1995/Flume_Kafka_StructureStream_ELT)
+This project is updated from [Basic Data Pipline with Spark Structred Streaming](https://github.com/mlmaster1995/Flume_Kafka_StructureStream_ELT)
 , but this work is developed with newer version of Apache Kafka, Spark, Flume, Airflow.
 The whole project is developed and tested in the centOS7 VM configured with all technologies as [Built With](#built-with).